Protino/StockHawk/README.md

 * Implement search functionality to search for valid stock symbols.
 * Recode the whole `QuoteSyncJob`, by using `Retrofit` and `SyncAdapters`.
 * Try some `ORM` (Maybe GreenDAO), instead of `SQLITE`.
-* Fetch data from multiple sources (not just TMDB).
-* Try fetching currency exchange data and add currency setting option.
+* Try fetching currency exchange rates and add it has an option or even better get the location and set it automatically.

   [Udacity Android Developer Nanodegree]:https://www.udacity.com/degrees/android-developer-nanodegree-by-google--nd801